Contracting a crowd of heterogeneous agents

 \subsection{Verification lemma}

-We continue with the adaptation of the approach by Élie et al. \cite{manymanyagents}.
+We continue by adapting the approach of Élie et al. \cite{manymanyagents}.
 We tackle the mean-field control problem introduced in Corollary \ref{theorem.mean.field.control} using the dynamic programming method proposed by Pham and Wei \cite{bellmanphamwei}.
-A fundamental object used in their approach is the lifted derivative of a functional on $\mathcal{P}^2(\RR^3)$ {introduced in Lions \cite{CollegedeFranceLions}}.
-Let $\phi : \mathcal{P}^2(\RR^3)\mapsto \RR$, we introduce the lifted version of $\phi$ as the mapping $\tilde{\phi} : L^2(\Omega,\mathcal{F}_T,\RR^3)\mapsto \RR$, satisfying
+Throughout the verification argument, we identify \([0,1]\times\mathbb R^2\) with a subset of \(\mathbb R^3\).
+The value function is defined on \(\mathcal P^2(\mathbb R^3)\), and Lions derivatives are understood in the standard sense on \(\mathcal P^2(\mathbb R^3)\).
+The HJB equation and the verification result are evaluated only on measures supported in \([0,1]\times\mathbb R^2\) whose first marginal is uniform in \([0,1]\).